mariellefoster/marf-books/README.md

 - Aliette de Bodard: The Red Scholar's Wake

 ## September 2023
+(9 this month, 76 YTD)
 - Nathan H. Lents: Human Errors
 - Martha Wells: Witch King
 - Ann Leckie: Ancillary Justice
 - Nghi Vo: Mammoths at the Gates
 - Tressie McMillan Cottom: Thick
 - Will Larsen: Staff Engineer
+- Arik Kerschenbaum: The Zoologists Guide to the Galaxy
+- Imari Walker-Franklin, Jenna Jambeck: Plastics
+- Karen Lord: The Best of All Possible Worlds

 ## October 2023
+- Charles Yu: How to Live Safely in a Science Fictional Universe
+- Everina Maxwell: Winter's Orbit
+- John Bellairs: The Figure in the Shadows
+- Nalo Hopkinson: Brown Girl in the Ring

 ## Next